Fernando Bonilla

-Fernando J. Bonilla Ortiz (born 1962) is a Puerto Rican political figure who served as the 21st Secretary of State of the Commonwealth of Puerto Rico.
+Fernando J. Bonilla Ortiz (born 1962 in Ponce, Puerto Rico) is a Puerto Rican political figure who served as the secretary of State of the Commonwealth of Puerto Rico.
 Bonilla also served as the Executive Director of the Puerto Rico Ports Authority.

 As Secretary of State, Bonilla was constitutionally empowered to assume the seat of Governor of Puerto Rico in case that the incumbent was incapable to do so.
 After the federal indictment of incumbent Governor Aníbal Acevedo Vilá, the possibility existed that Acevedo might resign his position, thereby elevating Bonilla to the seat of governor.

 Early life and education

 Bonilla received a Juris Doctor from the University of Puerto Rico School of Law and an LLM from Tulane University School of Law.
 He served as law clerk to Associate Justice of the Supreme Court of Puerto Rico Miriam Naveira from 1985–1987.
 Bonilla worked primarily in the private sector, specializing in maritime law.